Transform Europe Network (EUROVANGELISM)

 Overview

 Registered as EUROVANGELISM but operating as Transform Europe Network (TEN), this UK charity has been supporting indigenous Christians in Eastern Europe and the Balkans since 1965.
-The organization began as a response to the desperate plight of Christians suffering under communism in Eastern Europe in the 1960s.
-TEN makes grants, provides teaching and training, and delivers gifts in kind and other resources to churches, individuals and organizations across Europe with the vision to transform lives with the good news of Jesus Christ through compassion, evangelism and church planting.
-The charity currently works with approximately 60 partners across 12 European countries including Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, North Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Spain, and Turkey.
-With 7 employees, 6 trustees, and 73 volunteers, TEN invested over £600,000 in partner ministries in 2021/22.
-The organization emphasizes relationship-based partnerships rather than transactional funding arrangements.
+The organisation began as a response to the desperate plight of Christians suffering under communism in Eastern Europe in the 1960s.
+TEN makes grants, provides teaching and training, and delivers gifts in kind and other resources to churches, individuals and organisations across Europe with the vision to transform lives with the good news of Jesus Christ through compassion, evangelism and church planting.
+The charity currently works with approximately 60 partners across Europe including Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, North Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Spain, and Turkey.
+TEN invested over £600,000 in partner ministries in 2021/22.
+The organisation emphasises relationship-based partnerships rather than transactional funding arrangements.

 Funding Priorities